 The new ban will also apply to packaged food, like noodles and cookies.

 Here are seven things to know about trans fat.

-1. What is trans fat?
+1. What are trans fats and PHOs?

 Trans fats are unsaturated fatty acids that can come from natural or industrial sources.